Why we built ReineiraOS

 We have settlement.
 We have a hundred bespoke payment products.
 What we do not have is a confidential, conditional, composable application standard any team can build on without rolling their own cryptography.

 Built on Arbitrum, with FHE via Fhenix CoFHE.
-Cross-chain USDC routes through Circle CCTP V2 today; USDT through LayerZero ships at testnet (June 2026).
+Cross-chain USDC routes through Circle CCTP.

 Standard and implementation, separable#